 For as long as I can remember I have wanted to have a dog.
-My great wish finally came true more than 15 years ago, when I got Toby.
+My great wish finally came true more than 20 years ago, when I got Toby.
 After I got him I did what every book advised – I took him to dog school.
 And that is how it all started.
-It ended with me having 4 dogs, and competing in agility competitions in Slovenia and all over Europe.
-Although we are currently most active in agility we are busy in several other sports as well.
+It ended with me having 5 dogs, and living a life as a dog trainer.
+After a long and succesfull agility career we are testing ourselves more seriously in what used to be my favourite hobby - IGP and sheepherding.
 You see, when it comes to dogs – I am a workaholic.
-Besides training my dogs and teaching both obedience and agility I am also a licensed IPO helper, which is something I really enjoy, but I don’t do often enough...
-But I am also a student at Faculty of Sports, and a big fan of theatre.
+Besides training my dogs and teaching both obedience and agility as well as training dogs for movie production and personal use, I am also a licensed IGP helper, which is something I really enjoy, but I don’t do often enough...
+I studied at Faculty of Sports, and am a big fan of sports and theatre.

 I am working as an agility and obedience instructor for several years; some of my agility students are competing in a highest level of agility (European Open and World Championship).

 I do believe versatility is a very positive thing in dog training.
 It gives you better understanding of your dog, different training ideas, and most of all – it is FUN.
 I am not a big fan of rules, systems and strict methods, as I am a firm believer of an individual approach.
 I do believe however it is best to keep things simple and that training should always be fun for both, handler and the dog.